Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nmIwxwjWDp4.md

 ### Transcript

-> any plans in the future for new machines to make power probably i feel like we'd probably end up adding some some other power machine but i don't know what the plans are no me neither
+> any plans in the future for new machines to make power probably I feel like we'd probably end up adding some some other power machine but I don't know what the plans are no me neither